Find out what a critical period is in brain development and how parents can use this knowledge to promote optimal brain growth in our children.

 Final Thoughts On Critical Period

-As parents, we should make sure our children are not deprived of critical experiences, especially during critical periods.
+As parents, it’s better if we make sure our children are not deprived of critical experiences, especially during critical periods.
 However, it doesn’t mean we should buy the latest “mozart for babies” DVD or sign our toddlers up in dozes of enrichment classes.
-What our children need are a nurturing environment and common life experiences, such as talking, playing and reading to them.
+What our children need are a nurturing environment and exposure to common life experiences, such as talking, playing and reading to them.
+Also, other underlying factors could affect the outcomes, too.

 There is also no need to sweat over missing the optimal times, because it’s never too late to start providing good life experiences to our kids.